Manage outcomes

 • When specifying a time for a custom web event, include milliseconds.

 • When specifying numeric values for a custom web event, only numeric relational operators are available.
-For example, say you have a custom event called “CartValue” and you want to target all customers who have a cart value of $100 or more.
-You would select the “greater than or equal to” operator and type 100 in the value box.
+For example, you have a custom event called “CartValue” and you want to target all customers who have a cart value of $100 or more.
+Select the “greater than or equal to” operator and type 100 in the value box.
 Note: You can include decimal points but not the currency symbol.

 Attribute name Description Session type Example